Germany Halts Arms Exports to Israel Amid Gaza Conflict

 Share this article

-”Under these circumstances, the federal government allows for the time being no export of military equipment that may be used in the Gaza Strip”, it says in a statement from Merz cited in German media.
+”Under these circumstances, the federal government allows no export of military equipment that may be used in the Gaza Strip for the time being”, it says in a statement from Merz, quoted in German media.

-Other international leaders are also reacting to Israel's new plan to occupy Gaza City.
+She also shares the outside world's outrage over Israel's new plan to occupy Gaza City.

-I see with great concern the decision that the Israeli government has made, she says to SVT News.
+I see with great concern the decision made by the Israeli government, she says to SVT News.

-I have previously repeated that all attempts to annex, change or reduce Gaza's territory would be in conflict with international law.
+I have previously repeated that any attempt to annex, change or reduce Gaza's territory would be contrary to international law.

-China is also expressing concern.
-Israel must ”immediately cease these dangerous actions”, writes a spokesperson for the Foreign Ministry in Beijing. ”The Gaza Strip belongs to the Palestinian people, and cannot be separated from the Palestinian territory”.
+China also expresses concern.
+Israel must "immediately cease these dangerous actions", writes a spokesperson for the Foreign Ministry in Beijing.
+"The Gaza Strip belongs to the Palestinian people and cannot be separated from the Palestinian territory".

 Loading related articles...